 Color Choices and Their Meanings

-These flags share technical similarities and differences in their color specifications:
+The Australian and New Zealand flags colors share technical similarities and differences in their color specifications:

 Element | Australia | New Zealand |